pklesk/fast_rboost_bins/README.md

 python main_detector.py -ddiv -k face -npi 50 -s 4 -p 6 -t 512 -b 16
 ```
 Subsequently, when the fit is done, one can check how it works as an object detector e.g. with an execution as above.
-The new option `-ddiv` is meant for demonstration of detection in video with a single classifier, in contrast to `-ddivmc` meant for multiple classifiers. <br\>
+The new option `-ddiv` is meant for demonstration of detection in video with a single classifier, in contrast to `-ddivmc` meant for multiple classifiers. <br/>
 Remark: by default, all newly trained classifiers use the value of 0.0 as their decision threshold (attribute `decision_threshold_` in instances of `FastRealBoostBins`).
 To adjust the threshold to a possibly better value, based on ROC analysis and the precision measure, use `-adtom`.